International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 protocols and semantic models that both Data Spaces require.
 Should those not be identical it is up to the participant to be able to support the right protocols and their version in each Data Space and potentially do any necessary mappings.
-Another option is when the DGA, as well as the legal entity operating the Data Space (if such exists) can support participants by agreeing with other DGAs and legal entities from other Data Spaces on supported protocols and semantic models.
+Another option is when the DSGA, as well as the legal entity operating the Data Space (if such exists) can support participants by agreeing with other DSGAs and legal entities from other Data Spaces on supported protocols and semantic models.
 This can greatly reduce the burden on the participants in sharing data to and using data from multiple Data Spaces.